 Many socioeconomic changes took place in the 1970s.
 Residents and businesses moved from the city to the suburbs.
 The Christian Brothers’ history of “meeting students where they are” provided a supportive context for the plans to educate adults.
 To meet the growing demand for undergraduate and graduate studies, the Bucks County Center in Newtown Pennsylvania was established in 1997 and the Montgomery County Metroplex in Plymouth Meeting Pennsylvania was established in 2008.

 La Salle University’s dedication to innovation, accessibility, and outstanding academic quality within the context of the College of Professional and Continuing Studies strives constantly to maintain its reputation as one of the region's best institutions for educating adults.
-The College of Professional and Continuing Studies' leadership, instructors, and staff are committed to ensuring that all participants receive the very best opportunities in lifelong learning.
+The College of Professional and Continuing Studies' leadership, instructors, and staff are committed to ensuring that all participants receive the very best opportunities for lifelong learning.

 The La Salle University College of Professional and Continuing Studies desires to be the institution of choice in the Delaware Valley to meet the changing needs of adult learners seeking the best in lifelong learning.